bilgino/angularforddd/README.md

 The data mapper is used in the repository service to elaborate the appropriate model schema.

-**» Domain model**<br/>
+- **» Domain model**<br/>

-The domain model entity class contains data and domain-related behavior designed around invariants (business rules).
+The domain model entity class contains data and domain-related behavior modeled around business logic.
 In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.

 Domain model in the TypeScript syntax: